JustBoolean/AutomationFramework/README.md

 To run with only Cucumber JUnit tests run TestRunner.java.

-For a detailed html report with cucumber-reporting run using maven command "mvn verify test" in cmd prompt in directory.
+For a detailed html report with cucumber-reporting (found in target/cucumber-reports) run using maven command "mvn verify test" in cmd prompt in directory.

 Compatible with jenkins.